boz3r/boz3r/README.md

 - 🧢 I’m looking to join some University with IT, CS or SE Major.
 - 🤏 I don't know almost everything about web dev.

-   I want to become a Malware Analyst because, I like to research and learn about malware, But hate to Reverse Engineer.
+- 😞 Fact I want to become a Malware Analyst because, I like to research and learn about malware, But hate to Reverse Engineer.
-   I want to become a DDoS pentester because, I like how art and creative it is, But hate Web Development.
+- 😞 Fact  I want to become a DDoS pentester because, I like how art and creative it is, But hate Web Development.
-   Now i'm so Confused, What i'm gonna be.
+- 😞 Now i'm so Confused, What i'm gonna be.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=R4bin)
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=R4bin)